digbang/laravel-1/readme.md

     * locales
     * locales-all

-## Override extensions config
+## Overriding php configuration

+### Overriding php ini default configurations
+In order to override .ini configurations, create a ``custom.ini`` file in `./docker/php/conf.d` directory on the root of the project.

+> It's recommended to change `upload_max_filesize`, `post_max_size`.
+Have in mind this values should be changed in all environments.

+> It's recommended to change `memory_limit`.
+In this case, only in dev environments.

+### Overriding extensions configuration
-In order to override any extension setting you should be able to put the corresponding ``.ini`` file inside ./docker/php/conf.d folder, that is relative to the application root folder.
+In order to override any extension setting you should be able to put the corresponding ``.ini`` file inside `/docker/php/conf.d` directory on the root of the project.

 > Remember, by convention any extension config file should be named as ``docker-php-ext-`` followed by the extension name itself.